lilhumza/Bank/README.md

 ***Update October 18, 2019***
 - atm now works with new file layout
+- added method that exchanges usd -> cad and cad -> usd

 ***Needs Work (ATM)***
 - ability to cancel withdraw